 The Cultural Facilities Program coordinates and guides the State of Florida's support and funding of renovation, new construction, or acquisition of cultural facilities.

 The applicant's mission must be to directly conduct arts and cultural programming.
 By program definition, a cultural facility is a building which shall be used for the programming, production, presentation, exhibition of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes).
-These disciplines include music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of museums and must comprise at least 85% of facility use.
+These disciplines are music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of museums and must comprise at least 85% of facility use.
 The Program is intended for bricks and mortar construction, renovation, or for acquisition (not any combination of the three).
 State funding IS NOT to be used for landscaping, constructing or fabricating exhibits.

 You may request up to $500,000 for the renovation, acquisition, or construction of a cultural facility.
 There is no minimum request amount.

-Restrictions (This grant may not be used for…)
+Restrictions (State Funds may not be used for…)

 - Specific non-allowable expenses

 - Project planning such as feasibility studies and architectural drawings but may be used as match if within 5 years of funding.
 State funds may be used for shop drawings and field engineering

 - Historic Preservation

 - Projects or facilities restricted to private or exclusive participation, including restriction of access to programs on the basis of sex, race, creed, national origin, disability, age, or marital status

 - Projects funded by the Legislature outside of this grant during the same fiscal year